Noaemien/ada-template-website/betting-floor.md

 * Recognizing pages that are "close" to a large number of other pages, even if they aren't on the absolute shortest path.
 * Accounting for the recursive influence of a node, where being linked to by other important nodes increases its own value.

 By utilizing Katz centrality, they could identify "hidden gems": pages that might not be the most obvious hubs but possess a high degree of connectivity to various niche clusters.
-This allowed them to predict which pages would serve as the most effective "launching pads" to reach obscure target topics.
+This allow to predict which pages would serve as the most effective "launching pads" to reach obscure target topics.

 ### Visual representation